Why Relationship Anxiety Makes You Pull Away — and What Staying Can Teach You About Love

 You trusted when you shouldn’t have.

-Staying meant risking not just heartbreak — but self-betrayal, in my mind.
+Staying meant risking not just heartbreak — but what felt, in those moments, like self-betrayal.

 And yet, something deeper held.